bbrous/chitgit_2022/src/readMe/ChitWeightCalculation.md

 - (1) value or importance to receiver of the action
 - (2) burden or importance on the provider of the action

+- if(I performed the action) {

+   How valuable or important to George M was what up did?
+   How weighty or burdenson was the action on you?
+}

+- if(the other party performed the action) {
+   How valuable or important to you was what George M did for you?
+   How weighty or burdenson was the action on George M?
+}

 The chit color is calulated by the sum total of the 2 sliders with a minimum of 5 each slider.
 (10 - 100).